Your whole business starts with reaching more people. That means one thing — getting people to your website.

 But don’t sound like you’re reading — be sure to speak enthusiastically and don’t sound like a robot.

 How to get interviews on podcasts

 Create a list of podcasts in your niche.
-There are two easy ways to find podcasts.
+Here are 3 ways to find podcasts:

 - Use Google.
 You’ll put in [your topic + podcast] without the brackets.
 This simple search should generate dozens of potential podcasts.